-Improvement of pronunciation and reading, development of language skills - speaking, writing and listening, expanding and deepening of knowledge of the language at B1 level, Russian realia, famous persons and events.
-Enrichment of vocabulary, focusing on free word combinationss and collocations, language interference, etc.
+Improvement of pronunciation and reading, development of language skills - speaking and writing, expanding and deepening of knowledge of the language at B1 level, Russian realia, selected literary works, famous persons and events.
+Enrichment of vocabulary, focusing on free words and collocations, language interference, etc.